jeremykendall/php-domain-parser/README.md

 - a `DateInterval` object (see PSR-16);
 - a `DateTimeInterface` object representing the date and time when the item should expire;

-The package comes bundle no longer provide any implementation of such interfaces are they are many robust implementation that can easily be found on packagist.org.
+However, the package no longer provides any implementation of such interfaces are they are many robust implementations that can easily be found on packagist.org.

 #### Refreshing the cached PSL and RZD data

 **THIS IS THE RECOMMENDED WAY OF USING THE LIBRARY**

+For the purpose of this example we used:

+- Guzzle as a PSR-18 implementation HTTP client
+- The Symfony Cache Component to use a PSR-16 cache implementation

+You could easily use other packages as long as they implement the required PSR interfaces.

 ~~~php
 <?php